Particular/NServiceBus.Bootstrap.WindowsService/README.md

 #### By environmental variable

-If you want the environment to have more granular control then you can use an evionmental variable.
+If you want the environment to have more granular control then you can use an environmental variable.
 For example `Environment.GetEnvironmentVariable("EnvironmentName")` or `Environment.GetEnvironmentVariable("SalesEndpointConfigName")`.

 ## Icon